 I used this Sun Bond in a transparent bottle, but when I noticed it got completely glueless bond strength.
 Do not melt plastic anyway.
 Perhaps the quality has deteriorated.
 I took out a new portion of the original metal can and tried the adhesion of the plastic, it maintains a considerably strong adhesion.
 Does it deteriorate when exposed to light?
 Or deteriorate when exposed to air?
 Does it deteriorate when exposed to light?
 Or deteriorate when exposed to air?
 It is due to moisture, but it is not instantaneous adhesive.
 I wonder if there are such changes in the characteristics of dichloromethane (methylene chloride).
 I do not know chemistry at all, I still have much left.
 So I will make a black container and put it in it for a while.
 I will transfer it to a black container and try using it.
 I don’t know what kind of phenomenon occurs unless I actually use it.
 By the way, dichloromethane is carcinogenic and dangerous, It is better to stop using it in a place where ventilation is impossible.
 I think that there is no problem with the model using a bit, but using it in large quantities is not good for health.

-It is more active feeling to expand the frame of the truck.
-However, I pasted the mesh to the back side of the frame with an instant glue, there is not much sense of precision.
+It is a more active feeling to expand the frame of the truck.
+However, I pasted the mesh to the backside of the frame with instant glue, there is not much sense of precision.
 I think that it is better to keep the frame upright because the Modelkasten connected caterpillar is well visible.

 I have a bit of confidence of blowing the ordinary German tri-color camouflage recently, but I am not good at drawing such thin line camouflage pattern.
 I think such camouflage would suit well for light armored vehicles such as half trucks.
 Dark green and red-brown mixed a little dark yellow and tried to be familiar with the basic color dark yellow.
 A beautiful brand-new decal, there is a sense of security very much.